 Learn more about IDEs and the expanded access requirements for medical devices.

-Data tables on the number of CBER and CDER expanded access submissions and FDA's Expanded Access performance.
+Data tables and graphs on the number of CBER and CDER expanded access submissions and FDA's Expanded Access performance.